 That’s hard to say.
 I priced out the materials for the little sample irrigation system at the top of this page at $375.00.
 That included reasonably good quality sprinkler heads, “funny pipe” type risers, Cl 200 PVC pipe, anti-siphon valves, and a very inexpensive $50.00 controller.
 That comes to about $0.25 per square foot of irrigated area.
 You may need to add extra for a better backflow preventer and better controller.
 I would suggest in most cases that you estimate at $0.25 per square foot plus the controller and backflow preventer cost.

-Installation generally costs about 1.5 times the cost of the materials.
+Irrigation system installation labor generally costs about 1.5 times the cost of the materials.
+So a sprinkler system needing $1000 of materials will require around $1500 of labor to install.
+That would be a total cost of about $2500 including materials and labor if it is professionally installed.
 Installation costs can vary wildly, be sure to get 3 bids.
-If any bid is significantly lower than the others I would be extremely suspicious and use extreme caution before hiring that cheap contractor.
-Never pay a deposit up front unless you are willing to risk losing that money.
-If the contractor needs up front money insist that he deliver materials equal to the deposit value to your house prior to payment.
-Remember if the contractor needs money up front to buy supplies that means the suppliers won’t sell to him on credit.
-Suppliers sell to almost everyone on 30-day interest free credit, so if they don’t trust him/her to pay them that should be a huge warning to you!
-The irrigation installation business is very easy and cheap to get started in, and as a result it has a huge number of contractors are under-financed, then under-bid to get work, can’t complete the work, and fail.
-Understand that property laws in the USA allow the supplier to place a lien on your home for the value of any materials the contractor buys for your sprinkler system, but does not pay for.
+If any bid is significantly lower than the others it should be regarded as extremely suspicious and it would be wise to use extreme caution before hiring that cheap contractor.
+Never pay a deposit upfront unless you are willing to risk losing that money.
+If the contractor needs upfront money insist that he/she deliver materials equal to the deposit value to your house prior to payment.
+Remember if the contractor needs money upfront to buy supplies that mean the suppliers won’t sell to him on credit.
+Irrigation suppliers sell to almost everyone on 30-day interest-free credit, so if they don’t trust him/her to pay them that should be a huge warning to you!
+The irrigation installation business is very easy and cheap to get started in.
+As a result, it has a huge number of contractors that are under-financed, who don’t have the money to buy the materials needed to do the work they get and then fail.
+Understand that property laws in the USA allow the supplier who provided the materials to the contractor to place a lien on your home for the value of any materials the contractor buys for your sprinkler system but does not pay for.
 It does not matter if you paid the contractor already for those materials.
 The supplier can still make you pay for them again.
-That is the law.
+Fair or not, that is the law.
 Be smart, protect yourself!!!

 End of Tutorial